alipay/agentUniverse/docs/guidebook/en/1_4_Application_Engineering_Structure_Explanation.md

 ```
 The format for defining packages follows the standard Python package path format.
 The framework will register, scan, and manage all types of component packages uniformly based on the defined package paths during startup.

-**Tips**: The package path starts one level below your project's root directory.
-For example, in the sample_standard_app example, since the package path is under the agentUniverse level, it starts with sample_standard_app.
-If you are using sample_standard_app as a project template, then the path should start with app.xxx.
+**Tips**: The package path starts from the next level of your project root directory.
+For example, in the sample_standard_app sample, the package path starts with sample_standard_app because it is under the agentUniverse level.
+If you use sample_standard_app as a project template, the path should start with intelligence.xxx.